How to Build a DIY Compost Bin For Rich Amendments

 Harvesting Your Compost Pile

-Now that you know how to use your compost bay, and you’ve fed your bins appropriately, you have the privilege to harvest finished compost.
-If you have a staged bay system where you add food scraps to one, and move ready-to-use stuff to another, that’s pretty easy.
+Now that you know how to use your compost bay and you’ve fed your bins appropriately, you have the privilege of harvesting finished compost.
+If you have a staged bay system where you add food scraps to one and move ready-to-use stuff to another, that’s pretty easy.
 Simply sift through the top portion of the pile, accessing the rich garden amendment that is compost at the bottom.
 Move that to the finished bay.

 If you’re working with different compost systems in your bays, you might have to sift the good compost from other organic matter, like kitchen waste, vegetable peelings, or fruit and vegetable scraps in general.
 Once you’ve removed these materials, you can start adding compost to your garden beds.